-- Lift the starter pulley (see "Changing a broken or worn starter cord"). - Dissasemble the recoil spring by tapping the pully (with its inside facing down) lightly against a working bench or similar.
+- Lift the starter pulley.
+(See "Changing a broken or worn starter cord").
+The recoil spring is disassembled from the starter device, with its inside facing down.
+Tap the starter lightly against a working bench or similar. - Put a new recoil spring in the right position.
 If the spring pops out when assembling, it should be mounted again, out and in towards the centre. - Lubricate the recoil spring with thin oil.
 Assemble the starter pulley, and tension the recoil spring.